SimonDaNinja/youtube_rss/README.md

 user interface for those who want to preserve their privacy when using YouTube, but who still want to be able to keep track of their favourite channels, etc.

-YouTube\_RSS manages subscriptions to channels with RSS, rather than using YouTube's internal subscription system that requires a privacy violating Google account.
+YouTube\_RSS manages subscriptions to channels using RSS, rather than YouTube's internal subscription system that requires a privacy violating Google account.

 It also (optionally) uses Tor to hide the IP address of the user.